A message from Altice (Optimum) to it's Westchester Customers 8/12/20:

 - All pump outs evaluated on a case by case basis

 Customers are urged to call Con Edison immediately to report any outages at 1-800-75-CONED (1-800-752-6633).
 Customers can also report power interruptions or service problems as well as view service restoration information online at www.conEd.com and on their cell phones.
+You can also report an outage using the Con Edison App on your phone.
 When reporting an outage, customers should have their Con Edison account number available, if possible, and report whether their neighbors also have lost power.

 Con Edison offers the following tips to prepare for a storm:

 - If you see downed electrical wires, do not go near them.
 Treat all downed wires as if they are live.
 Never attempt to move or touch them with any object.
 Be mindful that downed wires can be hidden from view by tree limbs, leaves or water.
 Report all downed wires to Con Edison and your local police department immediately.
 If a power line falls on your car while you’re in it, stay inside the vehicle and wait for emergency personnel.

 - If your power goes out, turn off all lights and appliances to prevent overloaded circuits when power is restored.
 Leave at least one light switch in the on position to alert you when power has been restored.

 - Check to make sure your flashlights and any battery-operated radios or televisions are in working order.
 Use candles and oil lamps with care.
 Also, make sure you have a supply of extra batteries.
 Weather updates and news on restorations of electrical service can be heard on most local radio and television stations.

 Avoid opening your freezer to see if food is still frozen.
 Every time you open the door, room-temperature air enters and speeds the thawing process.
 Most fully loaded freezers will keep food frozen for approximately 36 to 48 hours; half-full freezers will keep food frozen for approximately 24 hours.